A Guide to the Best 2022 Benefits for Veterans in Arkansas

 (501) 682-4475

-The Arkansas Department of Workforce Services provides employment counseling and referral services tailored to the special needs of veterans.
-It also maintains an ongoing job development program designed to create jobs and preferences for all veterans through the Local Veterans Employment Representatives (LVERs) and Disabled Veterans Outreach program (DVOP).
+The Arkansas Department of Workforce Services provides employment counseling and referral services tailored to veterans’ special needs.
+It also maintains an ongoing job development program designed to create jobs and preferences for all veterans through the Local Veterans Employment Representatives (LVERs) and Disabled Veterans Outreach Program (DVOP).

 DVOP specialists provide intensive services to meet the employment needs of disabled veterans and other eligible veterans, with emphasis on serving those who are economically or educationally disadvantaged, including homeless veterans and veterans with barriers to employment.

-LVER representatives conduct outreach to employers and advocate to increase employment opportunities for veterans, encourage the hiring of disabled veterans, and generally assist veterans to gain and retain employment.
-LVER staff conducts seminars for employers and job search workshops for veterans, and facilitates priority of service in regard to employment, training, and placement services for veterans.
+LVER staff conducts seminars for employers and job search workshops for veterans and facilitates priority of service regarding employment, training, and placement services for veterans.

-For questions regarding employment services to Arkansas veterans, contact your nearest Arkansas Workforce Center and identify yourself as a veteran.
-For more information about employment assistance available to Arkansas veterans and Arkansas disabled veterans, visit the Arkansas Workforce Services’ Websites for Veterans.
+If you have questions regarding employment services for Arkansas veterans, contact your nearest Arkansas Workforce Center and identify yourself as a veteran.
+For more information about employment assistance available to Arkansas veterans and disabled veterans, visit the Arkansas Workforce Services’ Websites for Veterans.

-The Arkansas Department of Finance and Administration Office of Motor Vehicles provides (upon receipt of proper certification letters) a number of special privileges and benefits for Arkansas residents, including special license plates.
+The Arkansas Department of Finance and Administration Office of Motor Vehicles provides (upon receipt of proper certification letters) a number of special privileges and benefits for Arkansas veterans, including special license plates.

 Specialty license plates available to Arkansas veterans, Arkansas disabled veterans, and qualifying family members include: